Gaphilly-real/unleashed-firmware/documentation/SubGHzRemoteProg.md

 # How to use Flipper as a new SubGHz remote (not clone of original remote)

 ### If your system is not added here that doesn't mean flipper don't support it!
-Look into add manually menu, and search for your manufacturers inscturctions!
+Look into add manually menu, and search for your manufacturers instructions!
 ### Also many supported systems can be used only from `Read` mode, `Add Manually` is used only to make new remotes that can be binded with receiver

 ## FAAC SLH (NEW!)